berndverhofstadt/homelab-docs/docs/Home-Automation/Smart-Grid-Automation.md

 The Atlantic Explorer v5 exposes two smart grid inputs **I1** and **I2**.
 Each input can be **inactive** or **active**, and the combination of both selects the operating mode of the boiler.

-> ⚠️ **Always confirm in the official Atlantic Explorer v5 manual which contact state corresponds to which mode for your exact model and firmware.**
+!!! warning "Confirm mapping in the manual"
-> The table below reflects the typical SG Ready mapping (2‑bit code) and is meant as an implementation example.
+	Always confirm in the official Atlantic Explorer v5 manual which contact state corresponds to which mode for your exact model and firmware.
+The table below reflects the typical SG Ready mapping (2‑bit code) and is meant as an implementation example.

 Typical mapping for a SG Ready heat pump with two contacts: